EDCD/EDMarketConnector/PLUGINS.md

 # Migration

-Starting with release 3.5 EDMC uses Python **3.7**.
+Starting with pre-release 3.5 EDMC uses Python **3.7**.
+The first full release under Python 3.7 will be 4.0.0.0.
 This is a brief outline of the steps required to migrate a plugin from earlier versions of EDMC:

 - Rename the function `plugin_start` to `plugin_start3(plugin_dir)`.
 Plugins without a `plugin_start3` function are listed as disabled on EDMC's "Plugins" tab